We explain here, how our screening tool measures the CO2eq emissions of products and how you make your own calculations.

 As a subscribing customer, you get access to the tool, so that you can make your own calculations.
 It might sound difficult but we assure you that the front face of our tool is user-friendly, intuitive and can be operated by anyone.

 As soon as you enter an amount of any given material, the tool will start calculating.
 For each material you add to your screening, a climate bar will reflect the emissions.
-The more data you provide on each material, the climate bar will react and will likely go down a little, as you overwrite the presumed conservative estimates.
+As you provide more data on each material, the climate bar will react and will likely go down a little. this is due to the fact that you overwrite the presumed conservative estimates.
 For every field that are filled out with the correct product data, the result will become accordingly accurate.
 This means that your primary task is to gather as much data from your suppliers as possible.
 And where you lack data, the tool will add conservative estimates.

 This collaboration results in a relatively precise CO2eq number that can be used for benchmarking as well as point of departure for your next task: reducing your climate emissions on products.